Anatomy-Aware Text-Visual Fusion with Dual-Perspective Prompts for Fine-Grained Lumbar Spine Segmentation: Experiment configurations

-\textbf{\textit{Datasets.}} This study employs two influential lumbar spine datasets to assess the performance of ATM-Net, including \textit{(1) MRSpineSeg}~\citep{pang2021spineparsenet} consists of 172 MR volumetric images, totaling 2,169 T2-weighted sagittal images.
-The dataset includes 19 categories, comprising 10 VBs and 9 IDs. \textit{(2) SPIDER}~\citep{van2024lumbar} consists of 447 MR volumetric images, totaling 14,070 T1- and T2-weighted sagittal images.
-The dataset includes 19 categories, comprising 9 VBs, 9 IDs, and 1 SC.
-Both datasets feature segmentation annotations but lack corresponding text annotations.
-Furthermore, not all images across both datasets include all 19 categories, and there is considerable variation in the frequency of different substructures (See \textit{Supplementary Material}).
+To assess the segmentation performance and generalization ability of ATM-Net, this study employs two influential lumbar spine datasets (\Cref{tab:dataset_characteristics}), including: \textit{(1) MRSpineSeg}~\citep{pang2021spineparsenet} consists of 172 MR volumetric images, totaling 2,169 T2-weighted sagittal images.
+The dataset comprises 19 categories, consisting of 10 VBs and 9 IDs. \textit{(2) SPIDER}~\citep{van2024lumbar} consists of 447 MR volumetric images, totaling 12596 T1- and T2-weighted sagittal images.
+The dataset includes 19 lumbar spine substructures, comprising 9 VBs, 9 IDs, and 1 SC.

+Notably, not all images across both datasets feature the full 19 classes, and the frequency of different substructures varies significantly among the images (\Cref{fig:class-distribution}).
+Additionally, neither dataset includes corresponding text annotations.
+ATM-Net applies the ATPG module to automatically and adaptively generate precise descriptions for text prompts.
+These prompts provide information on slice positioning and anatomical prior knowledge, covering both holistic images and fine-grained classes.